 Simple English definitions for legal terms

-Read a random definition: right of revolution
+Read a random definition: adequate remedy

 Pondere, numero, et mensura is a Latin phrase that means "by weight, number, and measure."
 This phrase was used in the past to determine the value of fungible items, which are things that can be measured or counted, like corn, wine, or money.
 The phrase was used to make sure that these items were accurately valued and could be exchanged fairly.